replicatedhq/replicated-docs/docs/reference/replicated-cli-customer-ls.md

 # customer ls

-List all customers in your application.
+List the customers for your application.

 ## Usage
 ```bash